 On May 7, 2020 IES hosted a 3.5 hour webinar on UV Germicidal Lighting.
 The purpose of this page is to share and highlight some important information.
-As a lighting designer, I am sharing some of what I have learned, I am not giving medical advice, I leave that to the experts listed below.
+As a lighting designer, I am sharing some of what I have learned, I am not giving medical advice, please consult your doctor.

 UV Lighting for COVID-19 - Learning Objectives

 1877 - Discovery of the ability of sunlight to prevent microbial growth.
 Dose = intensity + time combined with the wavelength expressed in nm and the sensitivity of the organism.

 1930’s - Upper room air disinfection with measles.

 1946 - Applications of Germicidal, Erythemal and Infrared Energy, Book by Matthew Luckiesh

 1960’s - TB (Tuberculosis) research introduces mixing the upper room UVGI irradiated air with the lower room air.